-Haiti has received yet another boost in its ambitious plans towards modernizing its clean energy and electricity access.
+The Haitian government has received yet another boost in its ambitious goal towards modernizing its energy production and electricity access.

 On October 26, the World Bank issued an official press release confirming the approval of $35 million in grants for two projects aimed at developing clean renewable energy and improving electricity access to both urban and rural parts of Haiti.